 The Dude is taken to a large mansion overlooking a beach front where a tribal, orgy-like party is going on.
 Inside, Dude meets Jackie Treehorn (Ben Gazzara

 ) who appears friendly and agreeable as he mixes the Dude a White Russian and sympathizes for his lost rug.
-Treehorn asks him where Bunny is to which Dude responds that he thinks Treehorn knows.
-Treehorn denies knowing and theorizes that Bunny ran off knowing how much money she owed him.
+Treehorn asks him where Bunny is to which Dude responds that he thought Treehorn knew.
+Treehorn denies knowing anything and theorizes that Bunny faked her own kidnapping and then ran off knowing how much money she owed him.
 Treehorn is then excused for a phone call.
 He writes something down on a notepad before leaving the room momentarily.
 Employing the Roger O. Thornhill

 The Dude falls into a deep dream where he sees himself happily starring in a Jackie Treehorn-produced bowling picture entitled 'Gutterballs' with Maude, dressed in a seducing Viking outfit, as his costar.
 They dance together and throw a bowling ball down the lane.
 The ball turns into the Dude, floating above the lane floor and passing under ladies' skirts.
 When he hits the pins at the end, he suddenly sees the three nihilists dressed in tight clothes and snapping super large scissors, chasing him.
 He runs from them, terrified, as he wakes from his dream, staggering down a street in Malibu while a police car pulls up behind him.
 The unit picks him up as he slurs the theme song to 'Branded'.

 At the Malibu police station, the chief of police (Leon Russom